department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/comparative-feature-analysis/notifications-deep-dive.md

 ### 3. Indicators are a useful way to let users know something in the app warrants their attention.
 An indicator is a way of making a page element stand out to inform the user that there is something special about it that warrants the user’s attention.
 Indicators are contextual and often will denote that there has been some change to the item represented by that element.
 They are associated with a UI element or with a piece of content, and should be shown in close proximity to that element ([source](https://www.nngroup.com/articles/indicators-validations-notifications/)).
 Indicators are not always present, but appear or change depending on certain conditions.

-**Recommendation:** We should consider using indicators to let users know when there are passive notifications that aren't personalized to them, like VA news ot COVID news.
+**Recommendation:** We should consider using indicators to let users know when there are passive notifications that aren't personalized to them, like VA news or COVID news.

 ### 4. Let's handle time-sensitive notifications by only sending a push notification, and not add more to the app UI.
 Apps that deliver time sensitive notifications tend to not reflect those notifications within the app.
 However, these apps also tend to open directly onto the relevant content that triggered the reminder.
 For example, Google Calendar sends a PN prior to an event, and when a user opens the app the default screen is their calendar and the relevant event that triggered the reminder is present.
 This is relevant for our use case of appointment reminders.
 Perhaps in these cases, a push notification is enough to remind, and no additional alerts or indicators are needed within the app.

-**Recommendation:** For appointment reminders, only send a push notification since this notification is time sensitive in nature.
+**Recommendation:** For appointment reminders, we should only send a push notification since it's time sensitive in nature.